lgbt-foundation/whitepaper/pinkpaper.md

 ## Token Economics

 One of the primary aims of most decentralized networks is to reduce the volatility of the native token’s price in terms of more stable currencies (such as bitcoin or fiat).
-There is still much debate regarding how best to value cryptoassets, but the prevailing approach is to use a form of the traditional macroeconomic [Quantity Theory of Money](https://en.wikipedia.org/wiki/Quantity_theory_of_money) applied to cryptoeconomics.
+There is still much debate regarding how best to value cryptoassets, but the prevailing approach is to use a form of the traditional macroeconomic [Quantity Theory of Money](https://en.wikipedia.org/wiki/Quantity_theory_of_money) applied to cryptoeconomics<sup>econ-1</sup>.
 This model is expressed in the [Equation of Exchange](https://en.wikipedia.org/wiki/Equation_of_exchange):

 ![M \cdot V = P \cdot Q](http://latex.codecogs.com/gif.latex?M%20%5Ccdot%20V%20%3D%20P%20%5Ccdot%20Q)